mgk/rq-retry/README.md

 *Note for conda users*

-If you're using [conda](http://conda.pydata.org/docs/) the some tox envs may not be able to run tests.
+If you're using [conda](http://conda.pydata.org/docs/) some tox envs may not be able to run tests.
 To solve this update your `PATH` so that no `python`, `python3`, etc. points at a Python managed by conda.
 For example on OS X:

 ```console
 export PYTHON_ROOT="/Library/Frameworks/Python.framework/Versions/3.4"